ST4RGUARD/ST4RGUARD.github.io/_posts/2023-09-16-win_sched_tasks.md

     PS > move .\mytask.exe .\Pictures\

-now to get our code to execute we must wait for the next scheduled execution of the task
+now to get our code to execute we must wait for the next scheduled execution of the task - check the execution parameters , it may be on a reboot or something that can be forced with sc.exe

 ### TODO: need to write a script to parse the output of the tasks output to be more useful